image

 Adobe PS: dotaccent, periodcentered, dotbelowcomb

-Languages: Catalan, Irish, Lithuanian, Maltese, Polish, Turkish, Vietnamese, Yoruba
+Languages: Catalan, Irish, Lithuanian, Maltese, Polish, Sanskrit transliteration, Turkish, Vietnamese, Yoruba

 Dot Accent